Benzodiazepines Detox, Withdrawal, and Treatment

 Benzodiazepines affect the GABA receptors, like alcohol does.
 Because of this, withdrawal symptoms may be fatal.
 The most common benzo withdrawal symptoms are insomnia, anxiety, irritability, sweating, and difficulty concentrating.
 It’s important to know that with benzodiazepines, you can develop serious withdrawal symptoms even if you were taking the medication exactly as prescribed.
 Withdrawal symptoms have been found to arise in patients taking benzos for only three months.
 In more extreme cases usually related to abuse, withdrawal may cause hallucinations, seizures, psychosis, mania, delirium tremens, and suicidal or homicidal ideation.

 Because these symptoms can potentially be fatal, it’s important to find benzo withdrawal help.
 If you are coming off benzos, it is necessary to do so with doctor approval and medical oversight.
+It can be necessary to come off benzos in a safe environment like a detox facility.

 The benzo withdrawal timeline depends on the drug you were taking.
 Some benzos are short-acting (like Xanax®), while some are long-acting (like Valium®).
 Generally speaking, withdrawal effects begin to arise within a few hours after your last dose, with the worst symptoms coming 2-4 days later.
 The short-acting benzos will cause harsher and quicker withdrawals, while the long-acting ones will often have longer withdrawal periods.